Flight information service: Training

 The training to become an AFISO is not internationally regulated and is subject to national CAA legislation.
 However, there is one international academy providing AFIS training approved in many European nations.
 The academy located in Sweden at Malmö Airport called EPN – Entry Point North.
 EPN provides AFIS training with and without radar as well as refresher training, continuation training and development training.
 The basic school training is approximately 13 weeks long and needs to be followed by national training and unit training.

 Dedicated Flight Information frequencies

 Any particular FIR will often have one or more dedicated FIS frequencies where aircraft can make first contact for information.
 The quality of the information that such frequencies can give is tempered by the large geographical area that they cover, and in some more sparsely populated FIRs the frequencies are often not staffed.
 An FIS might suggest that aircraft contact a more suitable frequency, e.g., a local airport's radar unit, should that unit be in a position to provide a better service.
 These units often use the callsign suffix "Information".

 In some countries, including the United States, an FIS is provided by units known as flight service stations (FSS).
+The related implementation of flight information service is commonly known as UNICOM, but in some situations, this service is provided by the primary FSS frequency (callsign RADIO), in addition to which a few U.S. airports now also have bespoke AFIS services, but this is implemented as a recording similar to ATIS and AWOS, not a live service.